nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 1. User requests to list all tags
 2. AddressBook shows a list of tags
 3. User requests to rename an existing tag in the list
-4. AddressBook renames the tag <br>
+4. AddressBook renames the tag for all entries<br>

 **Extensions**

 2a.
 The list is empty

+> 2a1.
+AddressBook shows an error message <br>
-> Use case ends
+  Use case ends

 ## Appendix C : Non Functional Requirements